 How To Apply to the Housing Choice Voucher Waiting List

-The Melvindale Housing Commission (MHC) Section 8 Housing Choice Voucher waiting list is currently open.
-Applications are being accepted from February 20, 2020 at 12:01 am, until February 25, 2020 at 11:59 pm ET.
+The Melvindale Housing Commission (MHC) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from February 20, 2020, until February 25, 2020.
+There is no notice of when this waiting list will reopen.

-1,000 applicants will be placed on the waiting list by random lottery, weighed by order of preferences.
+1,000 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

 For more information, visit the MHC website.